-- Apparently, the browser constantly freezes when attempting to download files or simply switching between tabs.
+- Apparently, the browser is manifesting that state when attempting to download files or simply switching between tabs.

 We are aware that certain apps don’t function properly or at all on the new OS, but some of the situations users encounter really have no apparent root cause.

-As reported on Reddit, Mozilla’s Firefox browser displays some pretty erratic behavior when you run it on Microsoft’s upcoming operating system.
+As reported by our readers, Mozilla’s Firefox browser displays some pretty erratic behavior when you run it on Microsoft’s new system.

 After reading this post, one might think that this happens because there are too many addons installed on the browser.

-However, there are other Firefox users that utilize this browser on Windows 11 and have a similar amount of extensions activated within it but experience no such issues.
+However, there are other Firefox users that utilize this browser on Windows 11 and have a similar number of extensions activated within it but experience no such issues.

-- Open Firefox and tyoe about:profiles in the search bar.
+- Open Firefox and type about:profiles in the search bar.
 This will open the Profile Manager.

 You should only use the Choose folder option when you wish to choose where to store the profile on your computer.